unovil/roamer/README.md

   - [ ] What range of time to borrow?
 Display calendar here
   - [ ] Who will borrow?
 Yourself only by default, add people from same section or other sections (has to be approved by the others, unless it's the whole section and you're the president)
   - [ ] Who will be concerned?
 Each facility or equipment has at least one person concerned

+## Contribution and Reproduction

+1. Clone the repository
+2. Install XAMPP or another equivalent software to use MySQL
+3. Load the project dependencies with `npm install`
+4. Create a table in MySQL, then in a root `.env` file create a `DATABASE_URL` containing the database connection string (more on Prisma docs)
+5. Push+Generate Prisma with `npx prisma migrate`
+6. Run the project with `npm run dev`